Generated regional Maryland river scene for Big Gunpowder Falls River planning; not an exact location photo

 If the Gunpowder is low, crowded, high, or rule-complicated, compare the Savage River, lower Savage, or North Branch Potomac before forcing the same tailwater plan.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Maryland special-management trout rules divide the Gunpowder by reach.
 Verify the catch-and-return/artificial-lure section and downstream rule changes before fishing.

 Falls Road and upper tailwater

-Classic Prettyboy tailwater access; confirm parking and trail rules.
+Classic Prettyboy tailwater access.
+Confirm parking and trail rules.

-Bunker Hill and Masemore corridor
+Bunker Hill and Masemore area

 Useful trail access to riffles, pools, and technical wild trout water.